UniversalDependencies/UD_Spanish-PUD/README.md

   * Por-nominals under participles changed from obl to obl:agent.
   * Spurious iobj changed to either obj or obl:arg.
   * Fixed: "donde", "cuando" can be SCONJ or ADV but not PRON.
 Interrogative "dónde", "cuándo" are only ADV.
+  * Existential "hay" and necessitative "hay que": AUX changed to VERB.
 * 2022-05-15 v2.10
   * Fixed features of infinitives, gerunds and participles.
   * Added lemmas in some obvious cases where they correspond to the surface